contentauth/c2pa-python/docs/intents.md

 ### Example: Editing with additional component ingredients

 A parent ingredient can be combined with component or input ingredients.
-The intent creates the `c2pa.opened` action for the parent, and additional actions can be added as components (componentOf)/input (inputTo):
+The intent creates the `c2pa.opened` action for the parent; additional actions can reference components (`componentOf`) or inputs (`inputTo`):

 ```py
 ctx = Context.from_dict({"builder": {"intent": "edit"}})